Skip to main content

 Keeping your PMS in sync

-If you use a field operations platform like Breezeway, your tasks stay in sync automatically:
+If you use a field operations platform like Breezeway, supported tasks stay coordinated across systems:

 • Tasks created in Trellis appear in your operations platform